You ask, we answer

 No. Abbreviations will not be accepted.
 So if the answer is, for example, New England, then don’t simply write NE.

 4. What happen if I spell a word wrongly?

 You don’t get the mark.
 It’s as simple as that.
 There will be no half-a-mark deduction.
 However, answers in the Listening test rarely involve long and difficult words.

 5. Can I choose which variety of English to be included in the Listening test?
 Accent X is really difficult to understand!

 Unfortunately, you can’t.
 And IELTS Listening tests always involve more than one accent, with varieties including Received Pronunciation, General American, etc. It is therefore a good idea to practise not just from one source, but instead multiple.

 6. I am afraid of the answers with numbers — I don’t know if I should write them as word or figures!

 Either will work nicely: 2 or two.

 Will I have the question paper in front of me while listening?

 If you are doing paper-based IELTS, then yes, you will.
 First, listen carefully and note down the answers quickly in the appropriate slot.
-You will need to write your final answers more clearly on the answer paper.
+You will then need to write your final answers more clearly on the answer paper.
 If you are doing computer-delivered IELTS, then you will see the questions on the screen and answer them as you listen.

 Can I write during the pauses between section and section?

 Yes, these are your golden opportunities to highlight the keywords and to get a gist of what the recording will be about.
 It is not an exaggeration to say that how you use these pauses will decide the band score you will get in the end.

 9. What are the differences amongst the four sections?